Clemapfel/jluna/docs/manual.md

 ### `unsafe` Array Interface

-One of the most important high-performance tasks is modifying large arrays. `box` usually invokes a copy, which is unacceptable in environments like this.
+One of the most important high-performance computing tasks is modifying large arrays. `box` usually invokes a copy, which is unacceptable in environments like this.
 The `unsafe` library provides a 0-overhead interface for creating and modifying arrays, internally operating on the raw Julia memory for us.

-Note that we can simply access the data of a `jluna::Array` by `static_cast`ing it to `unsafe::Value*`:
+Note that we can simply access the data of a `jluna::Array` by `static_cast`ing it to `unsafe::Array*`:

 ```cpp
 Array<Int64, 2> array = // ...
 unsafe::Array* raw_data = static_cast<unsafe::Array*>(array);
 ```

-This will cause no reallocation, it simply forwards the pointer to the Julia-side memory of the `Base.Array`.
+This will cause no reallocation, it simply forwards the pointer to the Julia-side memory of the `Base.Array` which can the be operated on through the C-API or Julia.

 If we have a `unsafe::Array*` to a large, already Julia-side array, we can convert it to a `jluna::Array` using its specialized constructor: